BorisKozo/backbone.picky/readme.md

 1. Be sure you have NodeJS and NPM installed on your system

-2. Run `npm install -g grunt` to install the grunt build system
+2. Run `npm install` to install the grunt build system

-3. From the project folder, run `grunt` to produce a build
+3. From the project folder, run `make grunt` to produce a build

 ## Release Notes